 Pandemic Positives: How to Go Virtual Without Breaking the Budget

 As part of our Pandemic Positives Speaker Series, on March 11 from 1–2 p.m.
 MST, IAALS hosted webinar featuring Carolyn Kim and Renato Izquieta of the Orange County Superior Court and Jeannie Sato of the Alaska Court System, who discussed how their respective organizations were able to successfully transform their in-person legal services into virtual services amid the pandemic—without expending significant resources.
+Video of the event is available below.
+A recap of the event is available here.

 COVID-19 has forced most—if not all—courts and legal service providers to modify how they serve their customers, and often with limited resources.
 During this webinar, we heard from Kim, Izquieta, and Sato on how they provided their services pre-pandemic, how they are providing services now, and a behind-the-scenes look into how they were able to make the necessary shifts.